-In the given paper, first, the problems of the falling to the Coulomb center for the charged spinless boson and for the fermion were first considered within the single-particle picture.
-Then, focus was concentrated on a case of spontaneous positron production in the field of a finite supercritical nucleus with the charge $Z>Z_{\rm cr}\simeq (170-173)$.
-Behavior of deep electron levels crossed the boundary of the lower continuum and the probability of spontaneous positron production were studied.
-Then, similar effects were considered in application to the low-energy collisions of heavy ions, when for a short time the electron level of the quasi-molecule crosses the boundary of the lower continuum $\epsilon =-m$.
-Next, was studied the phenomenon of the electron condensation on levels of the upper continuum crossed the boundary of the lower continuum in the field of a supercharged nucleus with $Z\gg Z_{\rm cr}$.
-Then, focus was concentrated on many-particle problems of the polarization of the QED vacuum and electron condensation at ultra-short distances from the source of the charge.
-Arguments were presented for the important difference of the cases, when the size of the source is larger than the pole size $r_{\rm pole}$, at which the dielectric permittivity of the vacuum reaches zero, and smaller $r_{\rm pole}$.
-Then, distributions of the charge and mass of the electron were considered and arguments were given in favor of the logical consistency of QED.
-Also I believe that at least some results reviewed in this paper can find applications in description of semi-metals and stack of layers of graphene.
+In the given paper, first, the problems of the falling to the Coulomb center for the charged spinless boson and for the fermion were considered within the single-particle picture.
+Subsequently, focus was concentrated on a case of the spontaneous positron production in the field of a finite supercritical nucleus with the charge $Z>Z_{\rm cr}\simeq (170-173)$.
+The behavior of deep electron levels that crossed the boundary of the lower continuum and the probability of the spontaneous positron production were studied.
+Subsequently, similar effects were considered in application to the low-energy collisions of heavy ions, when, for a short time, the electron level of the quasi-molecule crosses the boundary of the lower continuum $\epsilon =-m$.
+Next, the phenomenon of the electron condensation on levels of the upper continuum crossed the boundary of the lower continuum in the field of a supercharged nucleus with $Z\gg Z_{\rm cr}$ was studied.
+Subsequently, focus was concentrated on many-particle problems of the polarization of the QED vacuum and the electron condensation at ultra-short distances from the source of the charge.
+Arguments were presented for the important difference of the cases, when the size of the source is larger than the pole size $r_{\rm pole}=r_{\rm L}$, at which the dielectric permittivity of the vacuum reaches zero, and smaller $r_{\rm pole}$.
+Subsequently, distributions of the charge and mass of the electron were considered and arguments were given in favor of the logical consistency of QED.
+Additionally, I believe that at least some of the results reviewed in this paper can find applications in the description of semi-metals and stack of layers of graphene. \reftitle{References}